madanyc/workfront-learn.en/help/guide/worker-fundamentals/log-hours-on-work-in-workfront-home.md

 team: Technical Marketing
 kt: Jira ticket
 ---
-# Log hours on work in Workfront Home
+# Log hours on work in Home

 In this video, you will learn: